utelecon/utelecon.github.io/src/pages/en/utol/lecturers/information/index.md

 5. Click “Confirm” to proceed.
 6. Please ensure that the content of the information (including the reminder notices) that you entered is exactly as you intended and click “Register” if there is no problem.
 When you see “Registration completed” on the screen, it means your procedure was successful.

-### Confirm・Edit・Delete Information Notices
+### Confirm, Edit, or Delete Information Notices
 {:#rud}

-This section provides steps to confirm・Edit・delete Information notices (including the reminder notices).
+This section provides steps to confirm, edit, or delete Information notices (including the reminder notices).

 1. Click on the “Manage Information” in the “Information” field on the Course Top screen.